MicahWade/WindFlag/yaml.md

 ## How to Import Challenges

-To import challenges from a YAML file, use the `-yaml` or `-y` command-line argument when running `app.py`, followed by the path to your YAML file:
+To import categories and challenges from a YAML file, use the `-yaml` or `-y` command-line argument when running `app.py`, followed by the path to your YAML file.
+Categories will be imported first, followed by challenges.

 ```bash
 python app.py -yaml path/to/your/challenges.yaml